eerimoq/moblin/Moblin/Irl/PROTOCOL.md

 +---------+-------------+--------------+--------------+
 ```

-`add to group`, response on same connection
+`add to group`, sent on additional connections, response on same connection

 ```
 +---------+-------------+--------------+--------------+